jeff-nelson-78954/advanced-angular-bootstrap-components/projects/scrolling-tabs/README.md

 ```shell
 import { ScrollingTabsModule } from 'ngc-scrolling-tabs';
 ```

-## Input options
+## Inputs
 - [firstTabActive] -> Used on page load, if the active tab is not specified the first tab will be marked as active.
+Default: true
-- [scrollToActive] -> Used on page load, the active tab that is marked active will be scrolled to.
+- [scrollToActive] -> Used on page load, the active tab that is marked active will be scrolled to if there are hidden tabs.
+Default: true
 - [trackOpenTab] -> Used to track what tab is open as a url parameter.
 If the page is refreshed it will default to that tab.
-- [scrollBarWidths] -> If your styles affect the scroll bar widths you will need to adjust this setting so tab scrolling continues to work properly.
+Default: true

-## Output
+## Outputs
 (selectedTabChanged) -> Fired when a user changes tabs.

 ## Example